 We conducted a series of follow-up regressions to probe the robustness of our primary analyses.
 First, we repeated the multiple linear regressions exactly as described above, including only chronological age as a covariate.
 This was done to ensure the relationship between variables included in our primary analyses and biological age were so strong as to masking putative relationships between parity and biological age.
 For example, in our sample BMI was significantly, positively correlated with LM and KDM (r = 0.29 and 0.28, respectively; p < 0.001).

 We then estimated a second and third set of sensitivity analyses, with time since last birth used to create additional model terms.
-We chose these as sensitivity analyses rather than primary analyses for two reasons.
+We did not include time since last birth in our primary analyses for two reasons.
 First, models including time since last birth by default eliminate all nulliparous women, rendering us unable to calculate estimates for the effect of parity for nulliparous women.
 Second, data on time since last birth were missing for a significant portion of our sample.
 In these models, we assessed the extent to which effects of parity may be chronic and accumulate over time, or acute and only present in the postnatal period.
-To assess potential chronic effects, years since last birth was calculated for women across all survey cycles as age of last live birth subtracted from current chronological age.
-To assess potential acute effects data on months since last birth was available for women sampled in the 2007-2008 and 2009-2010 cycles.
+To assess potentially durable effects of parity on biological aging, years since last birth was calculated for women across all survey cycles as age of last live birth subtracted from current chronological age.
+To assess potential transient effects of parity on biological aging, data on months since last birth was available for women sampled in the 2007-2008 and 2009-2010 cycles.
 We estimated one set of regressions exactly as described above for our primary analyses, and added terms for the main effect of years since last birth and interactions between years since last birth and parity (sensitivity analysis 2).
-We then estimated additional set of regressions exactly as described above for our primary analyses and added terms for the main effect of months since last birth and interactions between months since last birth and parity (sensitivity analysis 3); however, this analysis was conducted in premenopausal women only since data on months since last birth were not available for any postmenopausal women,.
+We then estimated additional set of regressions exactly as described above for our primary analyses and added terms for the main effect of months since last birth and interactions between months since last birth and parity (sensitivity analysis 3); however, this analysis was conducted in pre-menopausal women only since data on months since last birth were not available for any post-menopausal women,.

 3. Results

-Differences between premenopausal and postmenopausal women
+Differences between pre-menopausal and post-menopausal women

 Demographic differences and differences in biological age acceleration are presented in Table 1. [ Have to repeat analyses using survey-adjusted methods for all variables except for the biological age variables, which have already been analyzed using survey-adjusted regressions ].
-When adjusting for demographic differences, premenopausal women exhibited significantly lower LM and KDM biological age acceleration relative to postmenopausal women.
+When adjusting for demographic differences, pre-menopausal women exhibited significantly lower LM and KDM biological age acceleration relative to post-menopausal women.

-Premenopausal women
+Pre-menopausal women

-The linear effect of number of live births and quadratic effect of live births was not significant in any primary model in premenopausal women (n = 2,166; see Table 2; Figure 4).
+The linear effect of number of live births and quadratic effect of live births was not significant in any primary model in pre-menopausal women (n = 2,166; see Table 2; Figure 4).
 Sample sizes for our sensitivity analyses controlling for chronological age only were slightly larger (n = 2,686), as less participants were excluded due to missing covariate information.
 Similar to our primary analyses, the main effects of live births (both linear and quadratic terms) were not significant across all measures of biological age (Table 2).
-Of the 2,166 premenopausal women in our primary analyses, data on years since last live birth were available for 1,617.
+Of the 2,166 pre-menopausal women in our primary analyses, data on years since last live birth were available for 1,617.
 The average years since last live birth was 8.87 (SE = 0.19).
 After correcting for multiple comparisons, the main effect of years since last live birth was not significant in any model, nor were any of the interaction terms between years since last live birth and parity (Table 2).